kamildamudi21/pes_pd/README.md

-# Physical Design using OpenLANE/Sky130
+# Physical Design using OpenLANE/Sky130 Tool

-## OpenLANE Design Stages
+## OpenLANE

-OpenLANE flow consists of several stages.
-By default all flow steps are run in sequence.
-Each stage may consist of multiple sub-stages.
-OpenLANE can also be run interactively.
+OpenLANE offers two distinct modes of operation: an Automated Flow and an Interactive Mode.

+In the Automated Flow, all the essential steps of the chip design process are executed sequentially, ensuring a streamlined and automated progression from RTL synthesis to GDSII generation.
+Each stage within this flow consists of multiple sub-stages, with each step serving a specific purpose:

 1. *Synthesis*
     1. `yosys` - Performs RTL synthesis